 3. Measure the mean power of the UE as the sum of the power from all UE transmit antenna connectors in the channel bandwidth of the radio access mode according to the test configuration, which shall meet the requirements described in applicable table of clause 6.2G.3.5.
 The period of measurement shall be at least the continuous duration one sub-frame (1ms).
 For TDD slots with transient periods are not under test.

 4. Measure the power of the transmitted signal as the sum of the power from all UE transmit antenna connectors with a measurement filter of bandwidths according to applicable test configuration tables in subclause 6.5G.2.2.5 and using a rms detector.
+If the sweep count is higher than one, the trace mode shall be average in liner power units.
 The centre frequency of the filter shall be stepped in continuous steps according to the applicable test requirement table.
 The measured power shall be recorded for each step.
 The measurement period shall capture the active TSs.

 6.5G.2.2.5 Test requirement